 Additional guidelines include 'Castle Rock Style' and the 'Historic Preservation Plan.'
-The application adheres to those guidelines with the use of warm earth tone colors and the use of stone and wood.
+These guidelines are silent in regards to murals.

 Section 2.
 Approval.
 Based on the criteria set forth in Section 15.64.140.C of the Castle Rock Municipal Code, the evidence provided at the public hearing and the written findings and conclusions set forth in Section 1 above, the Historic Preservation Board hereby approves the application for a Landmark Alteration Certificate for 217 Fourth Street/403 Wilcox Street in accordance with the application.